GapAkash/the-game-of-dice/README.md

 # The Game Of Dice

-The "Game of Dice" is a multiplayer game where N players roll a 6-faced dice in a round-robin fashion.
+"The Game Of Dice" is a multiplayer game where N players roll a 6-faced dice in a round-robin fashion.
 Each time a player rolls the dice, their points increase by the number (1 to 6) achieved by the roll.

 This program allows you to simulate and play "The Game Of Dice" on the command line.
 Players take turns rolling the dice, accumulate points, and aim to reach a specific score to complete the game.